Eureka Utah

 Blue Bell MIne Eureka Utah

 The town grew without purpose.
-The main street did follow the canyon.
-But the side streets had no direction heading off haphazardly.
+The main street did follow the canyon but the side streets had no direction heading off haphazardly.
 Houses, outhouses, mines and mills were seemingly intertwined without regard for order or privacy.

 Eureka Utah Old Jail

-But drinking and culinary water had to be hauled to town in large barrels and sold.
+Drinking and culinary water had to be hauled to town in large barrels and sold.
 That is until an aqueduct was built from a mountain stream to Eureka.

 Eureka City Utah